From BR Bullpen

 The Blue Jays' second baseman was awarded the American League Comeback Player of the Year Award for the 2009 season.
 He returned to the starting line-up on opening day after a serious concussion suffered in 2008 from a collision with David Eckstein in June forced him to miss the rest of the season.
 Hill suffered for months with headaches, sleepless nights and dizzy spells.
 He came back in fine form, and joined his fellow Blue Jay Roy Halladay in the 2009 All-Star Game in St. Louis.
 He finished the season with a .286 average in 158 games, and was first among MLB second basemen in home runs, RBIs, total bases and at-bats.
 He led the American League in at bats and plate appearances, the result of playing nearly every game while hitting second in the line-up, while topping 100 runs and RBI for the first time of his career, in addition to his 36 home runs.
 He struggled at the plate in 2010, however, hitting only .205 in 138 games, although he still showed good power with 22 doubles and 26 homers.
 In 2011, his average improved very slightly, but his power almost completely disappeared, although he continued to play well in the field.
 He was hitting .225 with 6 home runs in 104 games when the Jays traded him along with John McDonald to the Arizona Diamondbacks in return for the D-Backs' starter at second base, Kelly Johnson, who was having a year similar to Hill's 2010 season.
 Arizona was nursing a slight lead over the San Francisco Giants in the NL West at the time and was looking to improve its defense for the stretch run by acquiring two excellent glove men.
 But Hill also helped with the bat, regaining his hitting stroke in his 33 games with Arizona, to the tune of a .315 average with 23 runs scored.
 In the Diamondbacks' loss to the Milwaukee Brewers in the NLDS, he collected 5 hits and 5 walks, including a homer.

 Hill returned as Arizona's starting second baseman in 2012 and continued to hit well.
 On June 5th, in a game against the Colorado Rockies, he fell a double shy of hitting for the cycle when he struck out in his last at-bat of the game, but on June 18th, facing the Seattle Mariners, he completed the feat for the first time in his career in a 7-1 win.
 He then repeated the feat barely two weeks later, in a 9-3 win over the Milwaukee Brewers on June 29th.
 That made him the first player to hit for the cycle twice in the same season since Babe Herman in 1931.
 He had an excellent season overall, hitting .302 in 156 games, with 44 doubles, 26 homers, 93 runs scored and 85 RBI.
 He was off to another good start in 2013, hitting .306 with 3 doubles and 2 homers in 10 games, when he fractured his left hand when hit by a pitch by James McDonald of the Pittsburgh Pirates on April 16th.
+He came back on June 25th and was limited to 87 games, during which he hit .291 with 21 doubles and 11 homers, driving in 41 runs.

 Notable Achievements